KDasaradha/devdocs/content/docs/guides/comprehensive-fastapi-guide.md

 - **Description**: Techniques for optimizing FastAPI applications for serverless platforms like AWS Lambda, focusing on cold starts and resource limits using adapters like Mangum.
 - **Path to detailed notes**: `content/docs/serverless-optimizations/optimizing-for-serverless.md`
 - **Questions**:
-  - What are "cold starts" in serverless functions, and how can they be minimized for FastAPI apps?
+  - What are \"cold starts\" in serverless functions, and how can they be minimized for FastAPI apps?
   - How does an adapter like Mangum help in deploying FastAPI to AWS Lambda?
   - Discuss resource management (memory, execution time) for FastAPI on serverless.